pocketwan/sicuroshield/README.md

 ### Usage
 1. Run the `.exe` file.
-2. Follow the on-screen instructions to manage your passwords.
+2. Follow the on-screen instructions to install the software and begin securing your passwords.

 ---